August 28th, 2024 | Bari, Italy

 Participants will be selected based on the following criteria:

-• Maximum 35 students, with at least 20 being IEEE RAS (graduate) student members
+- Maximum 35 students and young researchers, with at least 20 being IEEE RAS (graduate) student members

-• Relevance of Ph.D.
-Course Subject to the topic of the Summer School
+- Relevance of the research subject to the topic of the Summer School